 Altice Europe unit offers to buy Israel's Partner Communications

-PARIS, Jan 29 (Reuters) - Altice Europe ATCA.AS has offered to buy Israeli firm Partner Communications PTNR.TA, the telecoms and media group controlled by Franco-Israeli billionaire Patrick Drahi said on Wednesday.
+JERUSALEM/PARIS, Jan 29 (Reuters) - Altice Europe's ATCA.AS 'HOT' subsidiary has offered to buy Israeli firm Partner Communications PTNR.TA, in what would be the first major merger in Israel's telecom sector and the latest acquisition for Franco-Israeli billionaire Patrick Drahi.

-"Altice Europe confirms that its fully owned subsidiary 'Hot' has submitted an offer for 100% of the share capital of Partner Communications PTNR.O.
-No final decision has been taken, and it is yet uncertain that any such transaction will be concluded and under which terms," Altice said in a statement.
+"Altice Europe confirms that its fully owned subsidiary 'HOT' has submitted an offer for 100% of the share capital of Partner Communications PTNR.O.
+No final decision has been taken, and it is yet uncertain that any such transaction will be concluded and under which terms," Altice said on Wednesday.

-Partner Communications has a market capitalisation of 2.8 billion shekels ($809 million), Refinitiv Eikon data shows.
+Partner Communications, which declined to comment on the offer, has a market capitalisation of 2.8 billion shekels ($809 million), Refinitiv Eikon data shows.

+Partner Communications' shares, which dropped 16% last year, jumped 5% on the Tel Aviv Stock Exchange.
+Altice Europe shares rose 0.7%.

+Israeli telecom companies have seen revenue and profit plunge in the wake of an industry shake-up in 2012 that led to the entry of a host of new mobile phone providers, as well as increased competition for internet and TV services.

 ($1 = 3.4598 shekels)